 Approved transfer method

 Our approved transfer method is to use the slide board and the slide cloth which are supplied by us.
-Our staff will undertake this transfer, although they may also require the assistance of your Accompanying Customer or carer(s).
+Our staff will undertake this transfer, although they may also require the assistance of your Accompanying passenger or carer(s).